Transportation Strikes in France 2023

 3. Usually, there’s also a local specialty (or the restaurant’s specialty).

-4. I like a bit of ice-cream because it gives a touch of lightness to the café gourmand and allows to play with the hot /cold contrast.
+4. Many restaurants like to add a bit of ice cream because it gives a touch of lightness to the café gourmand and allows them to play with the hot /cold contrast.

 Café Gourmand Presentation